 Record Keeping.
-The Repatriation Coordinator Campus Committee chair will maintain a record of all Campus Committee votes, including both the majority and minority opinions, as well as all evidence and documents presented (including those submitted by Tribes) and meeting minutes, and share a copy with the Repatriation Coordinator.
+The Repatriation Coordinator will maintain a record of all Campus Committee votes, including both the majority and minority opinions, as well as all evidence and documents presented (including those submitted by Tribes) and meeting notes (e.g., minutes, action items, etc.).

 Except to the extent required by law, portions of meeting minutes that contain tribal Confidential Information must be treated as Confidential Information.
 A Tribe whose Request or appeal is being determined may request and receive copies of any documents or minutes that relate to an appeal they have made, provided Confidential Information pertaining to other Tribes is redacted.